fuba/histree-core/README.md

 - **Directory-Aware History**
   Commands are stored with their execution directory context, allowing you to view history specific to directories.

+- **Directory Path Updates**
+  When you move or rename directories, you can update all related history entries:
+  - Updates both exact path matches and subdirectory paths
+  - Preserves your command history context when reorganizing your filesystem
+  - Handles relative paths automatically

 - **Shell Context Tracking**
   Each command is stored with its execution context:
   - Hostname of the machine